Best Things to Do in Burano, Itay – The Best Day Trip From Venice

 Burano was not created to please our Instagram feeds or our eyes – even though pleasing our eyes is a very positive side effect.

 Smart people came up with the idea of painting the houses in the most beautiful and bright colors available because the fishermen (Burano was a fishing island) came home late and had trouble finding their homes.
 So, with different colors, it was much easier to know where to moor the boats.

 Now, enough talking.
 Since there are not many activities or things to do, here are some images that will hopefully inspire you to add Burano to your Venice itinerary.

-What to See and Do in Burano in One Day
+Best Things to do in Burano in One Day

 I recommend planning in a few hours and just to get lost.
 You will stumble upon so many pretty houses (or as it is called nowadays “Instagram-worthy places) that it is fun to stroll the island.
 The colorful houses are mostly squared-shaped and divided into two or three floors.
 It seemed the locals didn’t mind us visitors taking pictures of their houses.
 But keep in mind it is private property and respect their privacy (so no look through windows etc.)

 There are a few very iconic houses, which you can see in the pictures if you scroll below.
 They are definitely worth to visit, but in general, I don’t recommend to walk the island with your phone (aka GPS) just to find certain houses.
 Of course, visit the market square and see the leaning bell tower.